 No one wants to be pulled over and when it does happen, you want to be back on the road as soon as possible.
 That’s why so many people are willing to answer police questions in an effort to speed up the process.
 But if you are suspected of driving under the influence, answering police questions could just provide the officer with more evidence to use against you later.
 Instead, if you have any reason to believe a police officer could think you are drunk or high, you should follow these tips from attorney Peter M. Liss.

 If you have been pulled over and the officer suspects you have been driving drunk, your best defense is a thorough knowledge of the law.
-By invoking your rights during an arrest, you will minimize the evidence against you in court, making your case that much easier for your Vista DUI lawyer to fight.
+By invoking your rights during an arrest, you will minimize the evidence against you in court, making your case that much easier for your drunk driving lawyer to fight.

 While you should always be polite to the officer, never provide more information then you are legally required to give.
 You must provide information regarding your identity, which simply means telling him your name, address and nothing more.
 After offering your license and proof of insurance, tell the officer that you are invoking your right to silence.
 Do not answer questions about where you were, where you were going or whether you have been drinking.

-When the officer suspects you have been drinking, he may ask you to perform field sobriety tests or to submit to a portable breathalyzer.
+When the officer suspects you have been drinking, he may ask you to perform field sobriety tests or to submit to a preliminary alcohol screening device.
 It is important to know that unless you are under 21, these tests are completely optional.
 You have the right to refuse to take these tests and should refuse to take them unless you know for a fact you have no alcohol or drugs in your system.
 These tests are designed solely to provide the police with more evidence to use against you in a DUI case and taking them can make your case much harder for your drunk driving lawyer.

 Once you’re placed under arrest, you are legally required to take either a breath or blood test.
 The decision is up to you and both tests have their advantages and disadvantages, so choose whatever you think is right for your situation.